batcholi/Archean_wiki/src/components/lights/SpotLight.md

 ---

 # Description
-The lamp is a component that allows to illuminate a large area with a maximum angle of 120°.
-It is particularly suitable to place vehicles as headlight.
+The spotlight is a component that allows to illuminate a large area with a maximum angle of 120°.
+It is particularly suitable to place on vehicles as a headlight.

 # Usage
-The lamp must be powered by low voltage and consumes up to 1000 W depending on the power set in its information menu accessible via the `V` key.
+The spotlight must be powered by low voltage and consumes up to 1000 W depending on the power set in its information menu accessible via the `V` key.

-The colors of the lamp can be changed via the lamp's information menu or via its data port.
+The colors of the spotlight can be changed via its information menu or via its data port.

 ### List of inputs
 |Channel|Function|Range|